salty64/Godot_Obj_viewer/README.md

 **[EN]**

-For a course called COMPUTER AIDED DESIGN (which provides the basic techniques of graphic representation through the use of CAD software), we give 3D printed objects and a calliper to take measurements and make drawings.
+For a course called COMPUTER AIDED DESIGN (which provides the basic techniques of graphic representation through the use of CAD software), we give 3D printed objects and a calliper to take measurements and make draw.

 But in this particular period of COVID-19, we have developed a simple program to give an answer to this problem of distant or virtual manipulations.